premchander-revature/interviewquestions/DDL.md

 -------

-14.In which of the database object use to improve the performance of queries ?
+14. Which of the following database object is used to improve the performance of queries?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)